FORT BEND INDEPENDENT SCHOOL DISTRICT LETTER TO HOUSEHOLDS

 4. Can foster children get free meals?
 Yes, foster children that are under the legal responsibility of a foster care agency or court, are eligible for free meals.
 Any foster child in the household is eligible for free meals regardless of income.

 5. Can homeless, runaway, and migrant children get free meals?
 Yes, children who meet the definition of homeless, runaway, or migrant qualify for free meals.
-If you haven’t been told your children will get free meals, call the Specials Programs at 281-634-1357 to see if your child(ren) qualify.
+If you haven’t been told your children will get free meals, contact your child's campus counselor to see if your child(ren) qualify.

 6. Who can get reduced-price meals?
 Your children can get low cost meals if your household income is within the limits on the Federal Income Chart, shown on this letter.